ethereum/EIPs/EIPS/eip-subscription-tokens.md

     function subscribe(address to, uint256 amount) external;

-    /// @notice             Sets the subscription allowance to `amount`, and calls `onERC20Subscribed` if `to` is a contract
+    /// @notice             Sets the subscription allowance to `amount`, and performs validation
     /// @param  to          The address recieving tokens
     /// @param  amount      The amount to send/approve each block function safeSubscribe(address to, uint256 amount) external;

-    /// @notice             Sets the subscription allowance to `amount`, sets the subscription amount to `amount`, and calls `onERC20Subscribed` if `to` is a contract with the same validation as EIP-4524
+    /// @notice             Sets the subscription allowance to `amount`, and performs validation
     /// @param  to          The address recieving tokens
     /// @param  amount      The amount to send/approve each block
     /// @param  data        Data to provide to `onERC20Subscribed`